ej8899/ej8899/README.md

 > I'm looking to collaborate on the following types of projects:

-- 🚧 Construction industry related development projects
+- 🚧 Construction industry related projects
+- 🚔 Law Enforcement related projects
-- 🗺️ Mapping related development projects
+- 🗺️ Mapping related projects
-- 💪 Health & Fitness related development projects
+- 💪 Health & Fitness related projects
 - 🕹️ RPG style game development

 > If you're working on any of these types of projects or have other exciting opportunities, feel free to reach out!
 I'm open to discussing new ideas and contributing to innovative projects.